This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 Specific training delivered through the Committee can be found under Training, Learning and Development.

 There were no changes to the Committee during 2012–13 and membership details are in Table G.2 in Appendix G.

 National Work Health and Safety Committee

-The National Work Health and Safety Committee met once during the year to discuss and resolve national work health safety issues in addition to:
+The Work Health and Safety Committee will meet at least twice a year to discuss and resolve national work health safety issues in addition to: